Realizing trees of configurations in thin sets: Consequences of Theorem

-Given $(a,b,c)$ from the interior of the non-empty interior guaranteed by Theorem \ref{microlocalpaper}, we can build a tree of triangles with side-lengths $(a,b,c)$, where any two triangles are joined at exactly one vertex.
-This is accomplished as follows.
-Choose $(a,b,c)$ from the interior of the non-empty interior and call the resulting measure $\nu_{triangle}$, namely where $\nu_{triangle}^{\epsilon}$ has a density function
+Given a side length vector $\vec{t}=(t^1,t^2,t^3)$ in the non-empty interior, say $S$, of the configuration set guaranteed by Theorem \ref{microlocalpaper}, we can build a tree of congruent triangles with side lengths $\vec{t}$, with any two triangles joined at exactly one vertex, as follows.
+At such an $\vec{t}$ the measure $\nu_{triangle}$ has a continuous density function, namely where

 We now define the approximate kernel